scottyw/avalunche/README.md

 A Clojure library designed to push large numbers of randomly generated Puppet reports into PuppetDB.

-There are lots of limitations.
+It is very rough-and-ready: the code is not production quality and there are lots of limitations.
 You have almost no control over behaviour except to specify the PuppetDB instance and the number of reports you want to create.
+Super basic hardcoded facts and catalogs are also included.

+If you're happy to edit the source you have some more options, which are listed at the top of the core namespace:

+    (def max-agents 200)                  ; This defines the number of unique certnames that will be used

+    (def unchanged-report-percentage 95)  ; This percentage of reports (roughly) will be unchanged

+    (def average-events-per-report 10)    ; On average, if a report is not unchanged it will have this many events

 ## Usage